zteoh/choretracker-react-starter/README.md

 ## Verifying connection between the `Chore` Component and Rails View

-1. Render the skeleton of the table
+1. Open the `Chores.js` file we just created and replace the `render()` function with a skeleton of the table

     ```
     render () {